 Figs

-Lemons are a citrus family member and are closely related to oranges, grapefruits, and limes.
+Lemons are a member of the citrus family and are closely related to oranges, grapefruits, and limes.
 They are small, oval-shaped fruit with yellow or greenish-yellow skin.
 The flesh of the lemon is acidic and tart, used to add flavor to food or make drinks such as lemonade.

 They are generally harvested in the spring but can be found year-round in supermarkets.
 They are versatile produce used in sweet or savory dishes.
 They can also be candied or used to make lemon zest, a type of flavoring.